jeinselen/VF-BlenderAutosaveRender/README.md

+> [!NOTE]
+> This add-on for earlier Blender versions has been migrated into the [Render Kit extension](https://github.com/jeinselen/Blender-RenderKit) for Blender 4.2+

 # VF Autosave Render + Output Variables

 This add-on was designed for Blender version 2.8-4.1 (though not all previous versions may be fully supported).
 For Blender 4.2 and onwards, [please see the new Render Kit extension](https://github.com/jeinselen/Blender-RenderKit).